Magnesium-rich foods including spinach, almonds, pumpkin seeds, avocado, bananas

 What does magnesium do in the body?

-Magnesium supports over 300 enzymatic reactions in the body, including energy production, muscle contraction, nerve signalling, blood sugar regulation, and bone formation.
+Magnesium supports over 300 enzymatic reactions in the body, including energy production, muscle contraction, nerve signaling, blood sugar regulation, and bone formation.
 It also helps maintain a steady heart rhythm and supports the nervous system.

 Why does sugar deplete magnesium?